Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

 \subsubsection{Datasets and Benchmarks}

 Each study in our survey is based on a unique dataset, and a variety of metrics.
 Given that there are nearly as many business applications, or tasks, as there are studies, this is not surprising.
 As such it is not possible to compare the performance of the models reviewed.
 However, this brings up an interesting question, and that is how one might design a benchmark for NeSy in the first place.
-A discussion about benchmarks at the IBM Neuro-Symbolic AI Workshop 2022\footnote{\url{https://video.ibm.com/recorded/131288165}} resulted in general agreement that the most important characteristic of a good benchmark for NeSy is in the diversity of tasks tackled.
-Gary Marcus pointed out that current benchmarks can be solved extensionally, meaning they can be ``gamed".
-With enough attempts, a model can become very good at a specific task without solving the fundamental reasoning challenge.
-Ostensibly, this leads to models which are not able to generalize out of distribution.
-In contrast, to solve a task intensionally is to demonstrate ``understanding" which is transferable to different tasks.
-This view is controversial with advocates of purely connectionist approaches arguing that ``understanding" is not only ill defined, but also a moving target.
-So instead of worrying about the semantics of ``understanding", the panelists agreed that to make the benchmarks robust to gaming is to build in enormous variance in the types of tasks they tackle.
-Taking this a step further, Luis Lamb proposed that instead of designing benchmarks for testing models, we should be designing challenges which encourage people to work on important real world problems.
+A discussion about benchmarks at the IBM Neuro-Symbolic AI Workshop 2022\footnote{ \url{https://video.ibm.com/recorded/131288165}} resulted in general agreement that the most important characteristic of a good benchmark for NeSy is in the diversity of tasks tackled.
+Gary Marcus pointed out that current benchmarks can be solved extensionally, meaning they can be \say{gamed}.\footnote{\url{https://video.ibm.com/recorded/131288165} time-marker 43:00} In other words, with enough attempts, a model can become very good at a specific task without solving the fundamental reasoning challenge.
+In essence, this akin to over-fitting on the test set.
+The phenomenon can be exposed when adversarial examples are introduced such as described in \cite{jia_liang_2017_adversarial}, or through the observation that spurious correlations can be introduced in the annotation process as per \cite{gururangan_etal_2018_annotation}.
+This leads to models which are not able to generalize out of the training distribution.
+In contrast, to solve a task intensionally is to demonstrate \say{understanding} which is transferable to different tasks.
+This view is controversial with advocates of purely connectionist approaches arguing that \say{understanding} is not only ill defined, but also a moving target \cite{Garcez_Lamb_2020} - every time we solve for the current definition of understanding, the definition is revised to have to meet a higher bar.
+So instead of worrying about the semantics of \say{understanding}, the panelists agreed that to make the benchmarks robust to gaming is to build in enormous variance in the types of tasks they tackle.
+Taking this a step further, Luis Lamb\footnote{\url{https://video.ibm.com/recorded/131288165} time-marker 50:00} proposed that instead of designing benchmarks for testing models, we should be designing challenges which encourage people to work on important real world problems.
+For a deeper dive, see the ACL-2021 Workshop on Benchmarking: Past, Present and Future (BPPF)\footnote{\url{https://github.com/kwchurch/Benchmarking_past\_present\_future\#S1}}, where some of the same issues pertaining specifically to NLP and NLU were discussed, as well as the challenges in interpreting performances across datasets, models, and with the evolution of language and context over time.